 Based on the popularity of Middle Fork trips and group limits imposed by the Forest Service, EARLY RESERVATIONS ARE A MUST!
 Many of our guest’s book years in advance.
 Please contact Grant Porter at 208-371-1712 or via email at [email protected] to discuss dates and our availability.
 We can tentatively hold spots, but your reservation will not be confirmed until we receive a $600 per person deposit.
 Deposits can be placed with Visa, Master Card, American Express, Discover or by check.

 Final payment is due promptly 6 months before trip departure date.
 Reservations made less than 90 days prior to departure require full payment.
 Group and private party reservations require final payment no less than 120 days prior to the trip.

 MEETING YOUR GROUP

-Your adventure begins in Stanley, Idaho with our 6:30 pm orientation on the eve of your trip.
+Your adventure begins in Stanley, Idaho with our 6:30 pm orientation the night before your trip.
 All guests will meet with the lead guide on the patio at River 1 (across HWY 75 from the Mountain Village, down the hill where the highways intersect).
 Our guide will orient you with Stanley and discuss logistics regarding the departure the following morning.
 Most of our guests opt to stay at the Mountain Village Resort (208-774-3661, mountainvillage.com).
 We highly recommend you book your rooms as early as possible, as demand in the summer is very high.

 GETTING TO THE RIVER